tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 instances - based on the observations and decisions made over the course of a lifetime.

-Visualizing a personality, especially one based on the subject's preferences requires using an abstract image.
+Visualizing a personality based on a person's preferences requires using an abstract image.

 It's really just that simple.